-Common plant names or common names of plants, also called vernacular names, local names and country names, are the names used to refer to specific plants as contrasted to scientific names, botanical plant names or Latin names.
+Common plant names or common names of plants, also called vernacular names, local names, and country names, are the names used to refer to specific plants as contrasted to scientific names, botanical plant names, or Latin names.
 Their usage may be restricted to a small tribe having a unique dialect, a province, a region, or a country.
-Others, often in English, are used with wide international recognition, such as rice, coconut and banana.
+Others, often in English, are used with wide international recognition, such as rice, coconut, and banana.
 Many publications separate the English common names from the vernacular names, for example, Common names: rice (Engl.), palay (Tag.), humay (Ceb.).

-The main advantage of using common plant names is ease of usage and common understanding in certain geographical areas and, conversely, the prevention of confusion among the laymen who do not understand Latin.
+The main advantage of using common plant names is the ease of usage and common understanding in certain geographical areas and, conversely, the prevention of confusion among the laymen who do not understand Latin.
 Latin names are also difficult to memorize.
 For these reasons, some organizations and government agencies are attempting to create a list of official names based on the country’s native or official language.

 It will be a great advantage to those who are engaged in disseminating or learning the fundamentals of crop farming and to the agricultural extension workers if they are also familiar with common names.
 However, It is impractical, even preposterous, to try to convince the laymen to memorize and use scientific names.

 A farmer of your acquaintance passes in front of your home lot peddling on foot fresh vegetables from his farm.
 You approach him and, even knowing that there’s none, ask, “Hey Pedro, do you have a Solanum?
 A Solanum melongena?”

 Well. well. well.
 The likelihood is that you will receive a burst of laughter, and probably also, a pat on the back.